shashidharar/artifact-2027/README.md

 This repository contains the publicly releasable prototype and controlled experiments for ARIA (Autonomous Remediation and Intelligence Agent), a multi-agent framework for autonomous mobile-device remediation with policy-aware zero-trust authorization.

-The artifact accompanies the paper submitted to USENIX Security 2027 (LICENSE` — CC BY-NC license).
+The artifact accompanies the paper submitted to USENIX Security 2027 (LICENSE - CC BY-NC license).

 ## Artifact Scope